The Perfect Sourdough Calzone | Easy and Delicious

 Of course, working with freshly milled flour in sourdough can be a little tricky.
 However, with sourdough pizza crust and calzones, it is quite easy to convert to fresh flour!

-I use my sourdough pizza crust recipe as the base of this crust: https://therosehomestead.com/sourdough-pizza-crust/
+I use my Sourdough Pizza Crust recipe as the base of this crust.

 Let knead for 10-15 minutes or until it becomes glossy and very stretchy.
-I use a stand mixer https://collabs.shop/xmipvy however you can knead by hand if you prefer.
+I use a Nutrimill Artiste Stand Mixer however you can knead by hand if you prefer.

 After your dough has risen for several hours it will be bubbly and have an airy feel when pressed with your finger.